 We walked, this time through the desert.
 The half-bottle of water I brought along was dwindling fast, and the path in the desert seemed to be leading nowhere.
 Finally, we got there: A very small structure, housing an enormous statute of Shakyamuni, stood alone in the desert.
-I took a mental measure of the Buddha, 2 meters (6-and-a-half feet) tall and seated on a meter-wide lotus platform, dressed in ghastly bright-colored robes, peering down straight at me.
+I took a mental measure of the Buddha, 2 meters (6.5 feet) tall and seated on a meter-wide lotus platform, dressed in ghastly bright-colored robes, peering down straight at me.
 This is one of the few moments in my life when I thought about becoming religious.

 The one and only nun greeted us.
 Her wrinkled hand, browned by many years of sun, offered me a ladle of cold spring water.
 Nothing tasted better in the world.

 The small temple is now Sanweishan Guanyin Springs Scenic Area, with an entrance fee of 120 yuan ($17.72).
 You can walk there from the Mogao Caves in 15 minutes, or drive in two.
 Given the choice, I would still take the detour through the desert — with a guide, of course.

 Option three: Study it

 In October 2017, a simple online recruiting ad threw a rock in the quiet pond of the Dunhuang fan community.
 The official Dunhuang Research Academy was offering a weeklong course called From "Bamiyan to Dunhuang 2017" (Afghanistan's Bamiyan province was home to two giant Buddha statues which were blown up by the Taliban in 2001).

 This was huge news.
 But why?

 The course marked the first time that a research institute involved in the preservation of a Chinese treasure offered a course to nonexperts.